US Federal Reserve

 Download Chart asCSV

-US Federal Reserve Background
+About US Federal Reserve

 The US Federal Reserve System, also known as the Fed, is the central bank of the United States and is in charge of conducting monetary policy.
 It also supervises and regulates financial institutions like large banks and helps maintain the stability of the financial system.
 It was established in 1913 with the Federal Reserve Act signed by President Woodrow Wilson.
 It was given three main goals: maximum stable employment, stable prices, and moderate long-term interest rates.
 Unlike other central banks, for example, the Bank of Canada, the US Federal Reserve is not in charge of issuing or printing currency.